Skip to main content

 If no auth plugin is configured, behavior must not change.

-That rule is preserved by no-op providers resolved from kl-auth-plugin when available (with a core compatibility fallback when the package is absent):
+That rule is preserved by no-op providers resolved from kl-plugin-auth when available (with a core compatibility fallback when the package is absent) plus a disabled-by-default visibility slot:

 • auth.identity: noop → always resolves to anonymous (null identity)